Utena - Sailor Moon

 Episode 1, Anthy’s hair

 Hair hearts.
 Sailor Moon’s hair displays a thematic heart shape front and center, closed at the point by the jewel in her tiara.
 Her red-jewel hair buns can be the lobes of a larger heart shape.
 Anthy’s hair makes a heart closed by her bindi (Wikipedia), and the rolls of hair at the sides align with Sailor Moon’s buns.
+Both have a pair of hair wisps at the back of the neck; see character designs - hair wisps.
+Imagery of Anthy manifesting the Sword of Dios visually references Sailor Moon’s transformation sequence in Sailor Moon R starting in episode 51.
 Both are princesses.
 Both are bad at schoolwork.
 Sailor Moon/Usagi is a glutton, and Chu-Chu’s gluttony reflects on Anthy.
 It’s a surprising connection between characters that seem poles apart, hero and victim.
 It suggests that Anthy is a hero in her own way, a survivor who wins through in the end; after all, she and Utena are parts of a whole.
 And it points out that Anthy is ultimately driven by love.
-Her love of Dios was key in forcing her into the psychological trap she is in, and her love of Utena is key in her escaping it.
+Her love of Dios was key in forcing her into the psychological trap she is in (in the origin myth), and her love of Utena is key in her escaping it.
 Anthy’s purple hair means that her heart is corrupted.
-(To an American, a purple heart (Wikipedia) could mean she was wounded in combat, which seems sort of appropriate but is probably not intended.)
 Sailor Moon’s name is Tsukino Usagi, which flat out means moon rabbit—she is The Rabbit in the Moon.
 Tying Anthy to Sailor Moon makes Anthy the Rabbit in the Moon too.

-Utena also has parallels with Sailor Moon: Both are heroes low in insight who often stray from good action but believe in themselves and do the right thing when it most matters.
+Utena has her own parallels with Sailor Moon: Both are heroes low in insight who often stray from good action but believe in themselves and do the right thing when it most matters.
 And Utena is independently tied to the Rabbit in the Moon—see the constellation Lepus the rabbit.

 Miki draws from Mizuno Ami, Sailor Mercury.
 Both are academically superhuman, short-haired, short in stature, and associated with the color blue.
 Sailor Mercury’s blue is specifically the blue of water; in Japanese, Mercury is the water planet.
 Miki’s blue means naive acceptance of illusions.
+Sailor Mercury’s water powers are related to obscuration and illusion; the complex of blue = water = illusions matches Utena.
 Both have a sense of justice and are slightly shy.
-Miki’s androgynous character design helps make the connection, though it also connects Miki with Kozue.
+Miki’s androgynous character design helps make the connection, and it connects Miki with Kozue.
 Ami’s earrings (standard in Sailor Moon) match the earrings worn by Kozue.
+Miki corresponds to the mythological Hermaphroditus.
 Miki lacks the aggression of most male Utena characters and has to be manipulated into fighting for Anthy.
 In episode 5, Juri tells Miki that his sword is not for battle.
-Sailor Mercury’s water powers are related to obscuration and illusion, a thematic match with Utena.
-Her character is about knowledge and information, and her powers are initially about denying information to the side of evil (though before long they morph into attacks).
+Her character is about knowledge and information, and her powers are initially about denying information to the side of evil (though during Sailor Moon R she gains attacks as well).

 Nikita Chestnov wrote to me to mention that Miki and Mizuno Ami are played by the same voice actor, Hisakawa Aya.
 I have to imagine that the audience is meant to notice that!
 But it went over my head.
-It makes Miki’s gendermixed nature unmistakable, which equates him with gendermixed Utena.
-In other words, not only Utena + Anthy = Kozue + Miki holds, but also Utena + Anthy = Miki + Kozue.
+It makes Miki’s gendermixed nature unmistakable, which ties him to gendermixed Utena.
+In other words, not only Utena + Anthy = Kozue + Miki holds, but Utena + Anthy = Miki + Kozue as well.

 Sailor Moon episode 14, Nephrite